the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 TODO VIDEO

 After we recaped how to write HTML/CSS and how to link files to each other, you may be wondering whether there is some kind of tool which helps us with the latter in a more sophisticated way.
 And indeed, in the modern JavaScript world you will rarely see developers linking files manually to each other.
-Therefore, we will use a [bleeding edge](https://dictionary.cambridge.org/dictionary/english/bleeding-edge) JavaScript frontend development server and file bundler called **Vite**.
+Therefore, we will use a [bleeding edge](https://dictionary.cambridge.org/dictionary/english/bleeding-edge) JavaScript tool called Vite which includes a frontend development server and a file bundler.

-*Note: At the time of writing this book, Vite is becoming the status quo of modern frontend build tooling.
-However, JavaScript is a fast moving ecosystem, so Vite will not be the last frontend build tool that you will be using as professional JavaScript developer.*
+*Note: At the time of writing this book, Vite is becoming one of the status quo frontend build tools.
+However, JavaScript is a fast moving ecosystem, so Vite will not be the last frontend build tool that you will be using as professional JavaScript developer eventually.*

-At the beginning of this book, you have installed Node.js which allowed you to learn JavaScript in a Node.js environment by executing JavaScript files with just one command (here: `node index.js`) on the terminal.
+Somewhen at the beginning of this book, you have installed Node.js which allowed you to learn JavaScript in a Node.js environment by executing JavaScript files with just one command (here: `node index.js`) on the terminal without worrying about HTML and CSS.
 If you haven't set up Node.js yet, now is the time to do it.
-Afterward, we will use the Node Package Manager (npm) to set up our modern JavaScript project with Vite from the command line or integrated terminal of our IDE (e.g. VSCode) by executing the following command:
+Now we will use the Node Package Manager (npm) which comes with our Node installation to set up our modern JavaScript project with Vite from the command line or integrated terminal of our IDE (e.g. VSCode) by executing the following command:

 {title="Command Line",lang="text"}
 ~~~~~~~
 npm init vite@latest javascript-modern -- --template vanilla
 ~~~~~~~

 You see that we used a template called vanilla (meaning: vanilla JavaScript) here.
 Vite comes with many more templates for modern libraries and frameworks like React.js.
-Now, after a successful setup, use the following commands to navigate into the project, to install all of its dependencies (we will talk about this later), and to run the development server:
+Now, after a successful setup, use the following commands to navigate into the project, to install all of its dependencies (we will talk about dependencies later), and to run the development server:

 {title="Command Line",lang="text"}
 ~~~~~~~